 Chances are you lack life insurance

 But a frightening reality persists.
-Nearly half of American households don't feel they have enough life insurance coverage, and almost a third don't have any at all, according to LIMRA, a financial services research and consulting firm.
+Half of American households don't feel they have enough life insurance coverage, and almost a third don't have any at all, according to LIMRA, a financial services research and consulting firm.

-"Twenty-somethings won't buy life insurance because they feel invincible," says Brian Frederick, a Certified Financial Planner with Stillwater Financial Partners in Scottsdale, Ariz.
-"At the other end of the spectrum, folks 50 or older have a hard time buying coverage either because it's become more expensive or they have a hard time qualifying, medically."
+"Twenty-somethings won't buy life insurance because they feel invincible," says Brian Frederick, a Certified Financial Planner with Stillwater Financial Partners in Scottsdale, Arizona.
+"At the other end of the spectrum, folks 50 or older have a hard time buying coverage, either because it's become more expensive or they have a hard time qualifying, medically."

-The real "sweet spot" for buying coverage is in your 30s or 40s, when you qualify for good rates, Frederick says.
+The real "sweet spot" for buying coverage is in your 30s or 40s, when you qualify for good rates, he says.

-But New York Life recently surveyed Americans in that Generation X age group and the insurance giant found that the gap between the life insurance they have and the coverage they need has increased 24 percent in five years.
+But New York Life recently surveyed Americans and found that the gap between the life insurance they have and the coverage they need has increased 11 percent in six years.

 Is your life insurance lacking?
 Probably, and here are seven reasons why.